agentheath/portfolio/writing/writing.md

 # Writing Samples
 ## Tech Writing

+> All identifying details and proprietary information have been changed or omitted in the following samples.

 ### Mattermost

 Mattermost is an open-source communications/chat platform modeled after Slack.
-I wrote docs to aid the deployment at scale of an internal instance of Mattermost meant to serve as a back-up communications platform and remediation tool in case of an infra outage.
+I wrote docs to aid the deployment at scale of an internally-hosted instance of Mattermost meant to serve as a back-up communications platform and remediation tool in case of an internal infrastructure outage.
 * [Mattermost User Guide](./mattermost)

 ### _Meeting Recording Tool_